intel/pmem-csi/examples/gce.md

 ### Avoid manual LVM and ndctl commands

-`pmem-vgm` already contains code for this, it just doesn't work on GCE because it ignores the existing `/dev/pmem0`.
+`pmem-csi-driver` already contains code for this, it just doesn't work on GCE because it ignores the existing `/dev/pmem0`.
 We should simplify the work of the admin and support configuring in Kubernetes how PMEM is to be used, then have PMEM-CSI do the necessary initialization.
 This